Street Sweeping Parking Restrictions Resumed for 2020

 How can I help to change people's attitudes about litter?
 Participating in the Adopt-a-Block program can help affect people's attitudes about waste and its handling, which will lead to a reduction in litter and dumping.

 - By removing litter, graffiti and cleaning up an area will make it less likely to attract more waste.

 - Involving people helps them to appreciate the environment more and learn that their actions matter.

 Adopt-a-Block Participants Responsibilities

-- Review the Adopt-a-Block Agreement. - *Participating groups must be a permanently established business, government entity, or community or public organization.
+Participating groups must be an established business, government entity, or community or public organization.
 Participants must be at least 8 years of age, and anyone under the age of 17 must have adult supervision (at least one adult for every three children).

 - Adopt a four-block section, at a minimum, of roadway for a period of two years (one block includes both sides of the street.)

 - Sign and support the terms and conditions of the litter program.